 All of the previously specified error values would be replaced with Data Not Found as a result of this.

-Note: If you’ve applied a filter, the visible cells-only technique should be used to replace them.
+Note: If you’ve applied a filter, the visible cells-only technique should be used to replace it.

 Don’t Miss– Everything You Need to Know About Excel Matrix Functions